Ibrexafungerp

 Indication

-• For the treatment of adult and post-menarchal pediatric females with vulvovaginal candidiasis (VVC).
+• Indicated for the treatment of adult and post-menarchal pediatric females for vulvovaginal candidiasis (VVC)

 Summary